kontainapp/km-demo/pytorch/README.md

 Example query:
 ```
-curl --get --data-urlencode "data=this is a good piece of cake" http://127.0.0.1:8080/query-example
+curl --get --data-urlencode "data=this is a good piece of cake" http://127.0.0.1:8080/query
 ```
 Example output:
 ```
 {'label': 'POSITIVE', 'score': 0.9998551607131958}
 ```

-Probably the biggest contrivence here is the base HuggingFace pre-trained model is downloaded into the container whenever the container is started.
+Probably the biggest contrivance here is the base HuggingFace pre-trained model is downloaded into the container whenever the container is started.
 A smarter Dockerfile would download the model to the container as part of the container build process.
-Note: until this is fixed it is going to snapshots the appearence of an unfair advantage.
+Note: until this is fixed it is going to snapshots the appearance of an unfair advantage.

 # Background